italankin/wow-auction-notify-bot/README.md

 # WoW Auction Notifier Bot

-The bot gathers prices from WoW auctions (EU region only) and sends notifications to subscribers.
+The bot gathers prices from WoW auctions and sends notifications to subscribers.

 ## Setup